Same-day care for pneumonia

 Severe cases of pneumonia may require staying in the hospital for advanced treatment.
 At our urgent care, we make the right assessment to determine the type of care you need.
 Our team can also connect you with a primary care provider to address your medical needs.

-Goshen Physicians Family Medicine & Urgent Care diagnoses pneumonia symptoms in Goshen, IN, for communities in Elkhart County.
+Urgent Care Goshen Physicians diagnoses pneumonia symptoms in Goshen, IN, for communities in Elkhart County.